therelyona/therelyona/README.md

 Frontend Developer
 ----------------

-A passionate frontend developer, dedicated to creating useful and user-friendly products.

-Proficient in HTML, CSS, and JavaScript, I develop both console applications and landing pages.
-I apply TDD and automated testing to ensure that every project is reliable and of high quality.
+I am a Frontend developer with a genuine love for what I do and a passion for creating useful and user-friendly products.
+I am proficient in HTML, CSS, JavaScript and can develop console and browser-based applications as well as lendings.
+My experience in sales and running a business has taught me to understand people and work effectively both in a team and independently.
+I actively utilize TDD and automated testing, know how to work effectively with DOM APIs and manage application state.

-I am looking for a team where I can continue learning, share ideas, and help build solutions that enhance user experience.
-Eager to quickly learn new technologies to integrate into the team and make meaningful contributions.
+Looking for a team where I can continue to learn, share ideas, and help create solutions that improve users' lives.
+I am ready to quickly learn new technologies and development principles to maximize my ability to join the team and contribute to the common cause.

 * 🌍  I'm based in Tolyatti, Russia
 * ✉️  You can contact me at [soboleva.alyonka@gmail.com](mailto:soboleva.alyonka@gmail.com) or at [Telegram](https://t.me/therelyona)